ecarter/ifmo/Readme.md

-ifmod
+# ifmod

-A node.js cli that watches files and fires commands if modified.
+A [node.js](http://nodejs.org) watcher cli that fires commands if files are modified.

 ---